Pi-Squared-Inc/proof-checker-public/Performance.md

 cargo install --path . --features=cuda --force
 ```

-To execute the examples using only CPU this setup was used to compile the Lurk
+The following setup was used to compile the Lurk binary and run the example using CPU:
-binary:

 ```bash
 export CUDA_PATH=